xTwo56/coinswap/README.md

 - [x] Refine logging information.
 - [ ] Fix all clippy warnings.
 - [x] Abort Case 1: Taker aborts after setup.
 Makers identify this, and gets their fund back via contract tx.
+- [ ] Abort Case 2: One Maker aborts **before setup**.
+Taker retaliates by banning the maker, moving on with other makers, if it can't find enough makers, then recovering via contract transactions.
-- [ ] Abort Case 2: One of the Maker aborts after setup.
-Taker and other Makers identify this and get their funds back via contract tx.
+- [ ] Abort Case 3: Maker aborts **after setup**.
+Taker and other Makers identify this and recovers back via contract tx.
 Taker bans the aborting Maker's fidelity bond.
 - [ ] Malice Case 1: Taker broadcasts contract immaturely.
 Other Makers identify this, get their funds back via contract tx.
 - [ ] Malice Case 2: One of the Makers broadcast contract immaturely.
 The Taker identify this, bans the Maker's fidelity bond, other Makers get back funds via contract tx.
 - [ ] Achieve >80% test coverage, including bad and recovery paths in integration tests.